-- (2) Six (6) 10-Year Athlete representatives and/or 10-Year+ Athlete representatives appointed by the AAC. - B The CAC non-athlete coach members shall be elected in accordance with the CAC Policy Manual. - C The Chair, Vice-Chair, and Secretary shall be elected by its voting members. - D Each CAC non-athlete coach member shall serve a three (3) year term, staggered so that one-third (33.3%) of such members are elected each year. - E The CAC shall lead, direct, and represent the voice, opinions, and viewpoints of all nonathlete coach members within USA Swimming.
+- (2) Six (6) 10-Year Athlete representatives and/or 10-Year+ Athlete representatives appointed by the AAC.
+At least 50% of the athletes must meet the requirements of 10-Year Athlete representatives. - B The CAC non-athlete coach members shall be elected in accordance with the CAC Policy Manual. - C The Chair, Vice-Chair, and Secretary shall be elected by its voting members. - D Each CAC non-athlete coach member shall serve a three (3) year term, staggered so that one-third (33.3%) of such members are elected each year. - E The CAC shall lead, direct, and represent the voice, opinions, and viewpoints of all nonathlete coach members within USA Swimming.